 Introduction

-PDZ domains (for “postsynaptic density-95/discs large/zonula occluden s-1”) are small, globular protein domains that help establish protein-protein interaction networks in the cell [1–6].
+PDZ domains (“Postsynaptic density-95/Discs large/Zonula occluden-1”) are small, globular protein domains that help establish protein-protein interaction networks in the cell [1–6].
 They form specific interactions with other, target proteins, usually by recognizing a few amino acids at the target C-terminus.
 Due to their biological importance, PDZ domains and their ligands have been extensively studied and engineered, including many studies with computational methods.
 Peptide ligands have been designed that modulate the activity of PDZ domains involved in various pathologies [7–9].
 Engineered PDZ domains and PDZ ligands have been used to elucidate principles of protein folding and evolution [10–13].
 In addition, these small domains with their peptidic ligands provide benchmarks to test the computational methods themselves [14–16].

 One emerging method that has been applied to several PDZ domains is computational protein design (CPD) [17–22].
-Starting from a 3D structural model, CPD explores a large space of sequences and conformations to identify protein variants that have certain predefined properties, such as stability or ligand binding.
+Starting from a 3D structural model, CPD explores a large space of amino acid sequences and conformations to identify protein variants that have certain predefined properties, such as stability or ligand binding.
 Conformational space is usually defined by a library of sidechain rotamers, which can be discrete or continuous, and by a finite set of backbone conformations or a specific repertoire of allowed backbone deformations.
 The energy function usually combines physical and empirical terms [23– 25].
 Both solvent and the unfolded protein state are described implicitly.

-Here, we consider a simple but important class of CPD variants; we optimize selected parameters of the energy function for a group of PDZ proteins; we test the quality of the model, and we use it for two applications.
-Our CPD variant is implemented in the Proteus software [26–28].
-It uses an “MMGBSA” energy function, which combines a molecular mechanics protein energy with a Generalized Born + Surface Area implicit solvent treatment.
+Here, we consider a simple but important class of CPD models; we optimize selected parameters of the energy function for a group of PDZ proteins; we test the quality of each model, and we use an optimized model for two applications.
+Our CPD models are implemented in the Proteus software [26–28].
+They use an “MMGBSA” energy function, which combines a molecular mechanics protein energy with a Generalized Born + Surface Area implicit solvent treatment.
 The folded protein is represented by a single, fixed, backbone conformation and a discrete sidechain rotamer library.
 The unfolded state energy depends only on sequence composition, not an explicit structural model.
-With this CPD variant, the main adjustable model parameters are the protein dielectric constant εP, a small set of atomic surface energy coefficients σi, and a collection of amino acid chemical potentials, or “reference energies” that each represent the contribution of a single amino acid of type t to the unfolded state energy.
+The main adjustable model parameters are the protein dielectric constant εP, a small set of atomic surface energy coefficients σi, and a collection of amino acid chemical potentials, or “reference energies” .
+Each surface coefficient measures the preference of a particular atom type to be solvent-exposed.
+Each reference energy represents the contribution of a single amino acid of type t to the unfolded state energy.

 We optimize the reference energies Etr using a maximum likelihood formalism and a set of eight PDZ test proteins.
 For two of the proteins, Tiam1 and Cask, we compare two sets of surface coefficients and two values of the dielectric constant.
 The resulting parameter sets are tested by generating designed sequences for all eight proteins and comparing them to natural sequences, as well as sequences generated with the Rosetta energy function and software [29].
-We also perform 100-500 nanosecond molecular dynamics simulations for a few designed sequences, to help assess their stability; two are stable over 200 ns and one shows stability over 500 ns similar to the wildtype.
+The sequence design is done by performing long Monte Carlo simulations, where all protein positions except Gly and Pro are allowed to mutate freely, leading to thousands of designed protein variants.
+We also perform 100-500 nanosecond molecular dynamics simulations for a few of the sequences designed with our model, to help assess their stability; five are stable over 200 ns and one shows stability over 500 ns similar to the wildtype.